 A number of older rental estates, such as Sheung Li Uk in Sham Shui Po, Hung Hom Chuen in Hung Hom, Four Seasons Estate in Tsuen Wan, Kai Tak Estate in Wong Tai Sin, Healthy Village in North Point and Kwun Tong Garden Estate in Kwun Tong, have been redeveloped to provide more flats with better design and facilities for both the benefit of the residents and the community.
 Phase I redevelopment of Kwun Lung Lau in Kennedy Town was completed in 2008.

 The first step in starting the redevelopment process is to identify decanting sites for rehousing the affected residents, ideally within or close to the original community in which the residents have been living.
-Currently, there are two estate redevelopment projects underway – Ming Wah Dai Ha in Shau Kei Wan and Yue Kwong Chuen in Aberdeen, and the one of Kwun Tong Garden Estate under planning.
+Currently, the Housing Society works on Ming Wah Dai Ha in Shau Kei Wan, Yue Kwong Chuen in Aberdeen and Kwun Tong Garden Estate II.

 Apart from redevelopment, we also seek to rehabilitate some of the older estates which are still structurally sound to minimise impacts on the residents.
 In 2006, the large-scale rehabilitation of Moon Lok Dai Ha in Tsuen Wan was completed.
 Works included the installation of additional lifts, upgrading of the security and fire systems, and improvement of the external walls and lobbies.
 Following that, we completed the rehabilitation projects at Ming Wah Dai Ha and Kwun Lung Lau Phase II in 2010 and 2011 respectively.
 Since then, we have also installed shuttle lifts and improved the environment of various estates with barrier-free access as far as possible.

-The redevelopment of Kwun Tong Garden Estate II will provide about 5,000 subsidised housing units which is a double compared to the original, including rental units, Subsidized Sale Flats and Senior Citizen Residences Scheme (SEN) flats with community facilities to meet the needs of the public.
+The redevelopment of Kwun Tong Garden Estate II will provide over 5,800 subsidised housing units which is a double compared to the original, including rental units, Subsidised Sale Flats and Senior Citizen Residences Scheme flats to meet the needs of the public.